Breakfast Egg Muffins Recipe

 - 1 cup quinoa, cooked

-- 2 cups broccoli, coarsely chopped
+- 2 cups broccoli, snap peas or asparagus, coarsely chopped

-- 1/2 cup Italian parsley, chopped
+- 1/2 cup parsley or dill, chopped

 - 2 green onion sprigs, chopped